openmod-tracker/VeraGrid/doc/md_source/small_signal_stability.md

  The main setting in Small-Signal Stability assessment is the time instant when the analysis is performed.
  Therefore, if the assessment time is zero, no dynamic simulation is needed and the only parameter to set is the assessment time itself.
-Otherwise, Rms dynamic simulation parameters are considered.
+Otherwise, Rms dynamic simulation parameters must be considered.

-Below, a list of the parameters and integration methods available.

-Settings:
+Settings from Small-signal:
+- **Assessment time (s)**: The time instant in seconds where the stability assessment is performed.

+Settings from RMS simulations that must be considered:

 - **Integration method**: The integration method to use if the Rms dynamic simulation is performed.